 Using the integration application for ServiceNow, you can exchange a limited set of data between FlexNet Manager Suite and ServiceNow to provide a consistent view of your hardware and software estate, and related contracts.
-The Flexera Integration app version 5.x has been updated and renamed from the FlexNet Manager Suite for Enterprises 4.x application.
-The Flexera Integration app version 5.x is a scoped application and is now shared between FlexNet Manager Suite, Flexera Data Platform, and IT Visibility, and is available in the ServiceNow store.
+The Flexera Integration app is a scoped application and is now shared between FlexNet Manager Suite, Flexera Data Platform, and IT Visibility, and is available in the ServiceNow store.

-The Flexera Integration scoped app:
+The Flexera Integration app: